Adam Redmond

-Adam Redmond (born May 19, 1993) is an American football center who is a free agent.
-He was signed by the Indianapolis Colts as an undrafted free agent after the 2016 NFL Draft.
+Adam Redmond (born May 19, 1993) is an American former professional football center.
+He was signed by the Indianapolis Colts as an undrafted free agent after the 2016 NFL draft.
 He played college football at Harvard.

-Early years
+Early life

 Redmond attended Walsh Jesuit High School, where he received Division Two All-district honors in his last 2 years as a starter at offensive tackle and long snapper.
 He accepted a football scholarship from Harvard University.
 As a sophomore in 2013, he started 9 games at left tackle.